lenskit/lenskit-build-helpers/README.md

-Helper routines and support code for building LensKit routines.
+Helper routines and support code for building LensKit packages.